top of page

 Understanding Existing Bottles

-Prescription medication bottles are cumbersome and their cylindrical shape makes reading the already overcrowded and poorly printed labels difficult and, in some rare instances, dangerous.
+Prescription medication bottles are cumbersome and their cylindrical shape makes reading the already overcrowded and poorly printed labels difficult and, in some instances, dangerous.

 Human-Centered medication bottles must encourage patient safety and prioritize the communication of the most important information.